-- Emphasis in:

-- $\circ\,$ Health Care Quality and Patient Safety
+- Emphasis in: - o Health Care Quality and Patient Safety

-- Master of Social Work

-- Emphasis in:

-Advanced Standing
+Emphasis in: Advanced Standing

 Graduate Certificates of Completion

 Graduate certificates of completion are designed for working professionals who hold a bachelor's and/or master's degree.
 These programs provide the opportunity for students to gain credits in master's-level coursework without having to enroll in and complete a graduate program of study.
 Coursework is designed to give students advanced knowledge and skills in a particular area of study that is pertinent to their career and life goals.